|

 after his initial rebellion when he fell from heaven, second at the cross, third

-in the last days when God will demonstrate the weakness of human flesh subject
+in the last days when God will demonstrate that the weakness of human flesh

-to the obedience of Christ is stronger than all the power of evil, and finally
+coupled with the power of the Spirit is greater than all the power of darkness

 in the book of Revelation we see a mighty angel throwing him into the lake of